KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/17-mountain-high-place.md

 Meru’s “permanence” is structural, not mythic — it is the fixed point around which the cosmos organizes.

 **Circumambulation (Pradakshina) as Boundary Trace:**
-Pilgrims walking around Kailash trace the geodesic boundary (∂Ω) around the point of highest spectral density.
+Pilgrims walking around Kailash trace the geodesic boundary (∂Ω) around the point of maximal spectral density.
 This is not worship of a physical mountain — it is topological acknowledgment of the axis of maximal coherence.

 Mathematical analogue: walking the level curves of a potential well — recognition of the center of gravity without attempting to occupy it (which would require infinite energy, i.e., dissolution into L₀/Aion directly).

 ---

-### 5. Olympus as DP/DL Habitation (L₂, Not L₀)
+### 5. Olympus as DP/DL Habitation (L₄, Not L₀)

 From Dimensional Registry (Phase 1):
-L₂ (Architectural Band) hosts the following dimensions:
+L₄ (Archetypal Band / DP-DL) hosts the following dimensions:

 C₁ (Temporal / Lifeline)
 C₂ (Spatial / Structural)